Frequently asked questions

 Peter founded the organization bearing the same name to advance the book’s ideas.
 In 2013, Charlie Bresler, formerly president of a large U.S. apparel company, approached Peter about expanding The Life You Can Save.
 Charlie and his wife, Diana, provided funding for TLYCS to become a registered 501c3 charity, and Charlie began serving as the organization’s non-salaried Executive Director.
 Since then, the organization has worked to inspire people to help the world’s poor, and empower them to make the greatest impact possible.
 You can read more about our organization here.

-Our most important metric is our “Net Impact:” the money we raise for our recommended nonprofits minus our operating expenses.
-In 2019, this figure reached over US$12 million, up 150% compared to approximately US$5 million in 2018.
-Since 2014, our Net Impact has grown at a rate of 83% compounded annually, which we feel indicates our consistent ability to increase the amount of money we move to great charities.
+Our most important metric is our “Net Impact:” the money we raise each year for our recommended nonprofits minus our operating expenses.
+In 2020, this figure reached over US$13.5 million, up 11% from approximately US$12 million in 2019.
+Since 2014, our Net Impact has grown at a rate of 61% compounded annually, which we feel indicates our ability to consistently increase the amount of money we move to great charities year-to-year.

-Another key metric is our “Leverage Factor:” the ratio of money raised for our recommended nonprofits to our operating expenses.
-For 2020, our Leverage Factor was about 11.5:1 — in other words, we raised an average of $11.50 for our recommended nonprofits for every $1 we spent running our organization.
-Since 2014, our Leverage Factor has grown at a rate of 29% compounded annually.
+Another key metric is our “Leverage Ratio:” the ratio of money raised for our recommended nonprofits to our operating expenses.
+Over the past 3 years, our average Leverage Ratio has been 17:1 — in other words, from 2019-2021, we raised an average of US$17 for our recommended nonprofits for every US$1 we spent running our organization.

-In addition to sustaining these key metrics, we have recently accomplished a number of major initiatives that we expect to promote effective charitable giving, reduce poverty, and improve lives for the years to come.
+In addition to sustaining these key metrics, we have recently accomplished a number of major initiatives that we expect to promote effective charitable giving, reduce poverty and improve lives for years to come.
 These include: